kamenAleksandrov/draw_steel_hero_smith/draw_steel_hero_smith_app_plan/bugs/Identified bugs and QoL to be fixed.md

 it might be a good idea to have the features that upgrade other features do so in the ui but idk yet

-in the creator there are cost categories and they load for each ability, insetead group abilities under one
+in the creator there are cost categories and they load for each ability, insetead group abilities under one?

 some features that have multiple new lines must be better organised or atleast spaced one empty row apart.